You've Come a Long Way, Baby: Title and artwork

 The title You've Come a Long Way, Baby was derived from a marketing slogan for Virginia Slims cigarettes.
-The previously released "The Rockafeller Skank" single liner notes revealed that a once tentative title for the album had been Let's Hear It for the Little Guy.

-Conceived by Red Design, the album's primary cover art features an obese young man dressed in a T-shirt bearing the words "I'm #1 so why try harder" while holding a cigarette in his left hand.
-The original photograph was taken at the 1983 Fat People's Festival in Danville, Virginia and provided by the Rex Features photo library.
-Despite a series of inquiries, the man has not been identified.
+The cover art, conceived by Red Design, uses a photograph of an obese young man dressed in a T-shirt bearing the words "I'm #1 so why try harder" while holding a cigarette.
+The photograph was taken at the 1983 Fat People's Festival in Danville, Virginia, and provided by the Rex Features photo library.
+Cook spent years attempting to identify the man on the cover, hoping to pay him, but as of 2025 had not been successful.

 Additional photography for the You've Come a Long Way, Baby liner notes was provided by Simon Thornton.
 The cover image was changed in North America to an image of shelves stacked with records.

 Critical reception

-You've Come a Long Way, Baby received critical acclaim.
+Critics liked You've Come a Long Way, Baby.
 According to Stephen Thomas Erlewine of AllMusic, it "came damn close to being the definitive big beat album... a seamless record, filled with great imagination, unexpected twists and turns, huge hooks, and great beats."
 In 2000, the album was ranked number 81 in Q magazine's readers' poll of the "100 Greatest British Albums Ever".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 In 1999, it was certified 3× platinum by the British Phonographic Industry (BPI), 3×Platinum by the Australian Record Industry Association and platinum by the Recording Industry Association of America (RIAA).